Do you want clear family expectations while also staying close to your child?

-Do you want clear family expectations while also feeling close to your child?
-Many parents feel pulled between structure and peace at home.
-You do not have to choose between the two.
+Many parents feel torn between structure and peace at home, but you do not have to choose between the two.
 When self-esteem, respectful communication, and cooperation guide daily parenting, children learn to make thoughtful choices while feeling secure and supported.

 Self-esteem is more than feeling good.
 It is the belief that you belong, that you can learn, and that your presence matters.
 Children with steady self-esteem are more likely to try, cooperate, and accept responsibility.
 Children who struggle in this area may withdraw or seek attention through behavior.